Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Theoretical modeling

 \subsection{XMRI waveform model}

-Throughout this manuscript, we consider an \ac{XMRI} system that consists of a brown dwarf inspiraling around the supermassive black hole Sgr~A* at the Galactic center.
+Throughout this manuscript, we consider an \ac{XMRI} system that consists of a brown dwarf inspiraling around the supermassive black hole Sgr~A* at the Galactic Center.
 We illustrate the configurations in Fig.~\ref{fig:coordinate}.
 To characterize the geometry of the system, we introduce two reference frames: a black-hole frame $(X,Y,Z)$ (in black) aligned with the spin of Sgr~A*, and an orbital frame $(X',Y',Z')$ (in blue) attached to the instantaneous orbital plane of the inspiraling \ac{BD}.
 For the sake of generality, we allow the orbital angular momentum $\vec{L}$ of the \ac{BD} to be misaligned with the massive black-hole spin $\vec{S}$~\cite{2025ApJ...987..208V}.
-The relative orientation between these two orbits is described by the inclination angle $\iota$ between $\vec{L}$ and $\vec{S}$, while the direction of \ac{GW} propagation toward the Earth, denoted by the unit vector $\vec{k}$, forms an angle $\delta$ with respect to the black-hole spin.
-We also express $\vec{k}$ in the orbital frame by the polar angle $\theta$ and the azimuth angle $\phi$.
+The relative orientation between these two orbits is described by the inclination angle $\iota$ between $\vec{L}$ and $\vec{S}$, while the direction of \ac{GW} propagation toward the Earth, denoted by the unit vector $\hat{k}$, forms an angle $\delta$ with respect to the black-hole spin.
+We also express $\hat{k}$ in the orbital frame by the polar angle $\theta$ and the azimuth angle $\phi$.
+We note that our definition of $\phi$ is related to the angle $\phi_M$ used by Maggiore \cite{Maggiore:2007ulw} via $\phi = \pi/2 - \phi_M$.
+Consequently, the trigonometric functions in Eq.~\eqref{xmri_sig} differ by a phase shift.
+Furthermore, our polarization basis is rotated relative to that in Ref.~\cite{Maggiore:2007ulw} by a polarization angle of $\pi/2$, which accounts for the overall sign difference in both $h_{n,+}$ and $h_{n,\times}$.

 The orbital configuration is further specified by $\alpha$, or the longitude of the ascending node $A$, and $\gamma$, or the argument of pericenter $P$. $\alpha$ and $\gamma$ encode the precession of the orbital plane and the argument of pericenter, respectively.

 The orbital dynamics of an inspiraling \ac{BD} can be primarily characterized by two parameters: the orbital frequency $f_0$ and the eccentricity $e$.
 Under the assumption that the motion is dominated by the gravitational field of the central massive black hole, these quantities are related to the orbital geometry through Kepler's third law \cite{Maggiore:2007ulw,Gourgoulhon:2019iyu}